When and How to Update Your Will: A Complete Guide

 - Wanting to include stepchildren or remove someone

 Don’t leave these decisions to chance or interpretation.
+For guidance on documenting informal wishes alongside your will, see our guide to letters of wishes.

-4. Changes in Financial Situation
+4. Changes in financial situation

-5. Death of a Beneficiary or Executor
+5. Death of a beneficiary or executor

 Leaving a deceased person in your will can create delays or complications during probate.

-7. Tax and Legal Changes
+7. Tax and legal changes

 Inheritance tax laws and estate planning regulations evolve.
-A will that made sense ten years ago may now be inefficient—or even problematic.
+A will that made sense ten years ago may now be inefficient, or even problematic.
+A solicitor can help ensure your will takes current rules into account and minimises potential liabilities.
+See our inheritance tax guide for the latest thresholds and rules.

 Failing to update your will can have serious consequences.
 These include:

-- Unintended beneficiaries: Assets may go to people you no longer wish to benefit.
+- Unintended beneficiaries: assets may go to people you no longer wish to benefit

-- Missed opportunities: New children, partners or causes may be excluded.
+- Missed opportunities: new children, partners, or causes may be excluded

-- Executor issues: Named executors may no longer be suitable or even alive.
+- Executor issues: named executors may no longer be suitable or even alive

-- Inefficient estate distribution: Your estate may face higher tax or avoidable delays.
+- Inefficient estate distribution: your estate may face higher tax or avoidable delays

-A codicil is a separate legal document that amends part of your existing will—such as changing a beneficiary or executor.
+A codicil is a separate legal document that amends part of your existing will, such as changing a beneficiary or executor.
 It must be signed and witnessed just like your original will.

 This is a good option for minor updates, but too many codicils can cause confusion.